jdavidm/learn-stata/computer-setup.md

 ## Java (for H2O Machine Learning) <a name="Java"></a>

-Stata 19's `h2oml` commands (random forest, gradient boosting) require an H2O cluster, which runs on Java.
-You must install a **Java Runtime Environment (JRE)** before using H2O.
+Stata 19's `h2oml` commands (random forest, gradient boosting) require a Java Runtime Environment (JRE) installed on your computer.
+You need to install Java before using any H2O commands in Stata.

-1. Check if Java is already installed by opening a terminal (Command Prompt on Windows, Terminal on Mac) and typing:
+1. Check if Java is already installed.
+Open **Git Bash** (Windows) or **Terminal** (Mac) and type:
     ```
     java -version
     ```
-    If you see a version number (e.g., `java version "17.0.x"`), Java is installed and you can skip to step 4.
+    If you see a version number (e.g., `java version "17.0.12"` or `openjdk version "21.0.4"`), Java is already installed and you can skip to step 5.

-2. If Java is not installed, download the latest JRE from [Adoptium (Eclipse Temurin)](https://adoptium.net/).
-Select the **LTS** version (currently Java 21) for your operating system and install it.
+2. If you see an error like `'java' is not recognized` or `command not found`, you need to install Java.
+Go to [https://adoptium.net/](https://adoptium.net/).
+3. The website should automatically detect your operating system.
+Click the large download button for the **Latest LTS Release** (currently Java 21).
+Save the installer to your computer and run it.
+Accept all the default settings.

-3. After installation, close and reopen your terminal, then run `java -version` again to confirm the installation succeeded.
+4. After installation, close and reopen Git Bash (or Terminal), then type `java -version` again.
+You should now see a version number.
+If you still see an error, restart your computer and try again.

-4. In Stata, test that H2O can start by running:
+5. Open Stata and type the following two commands in the Command window, one at a time:
     ```stata
     h2o init
+    ```
+    Wait for Stata to display a message confirming that the H2O cluster has started.
+Then type:
+    ```stata
     h2o shutdown
     ```
-    If both commands execute without errors, Java and H2O are configured correctly.
-If you encounter errors, consult Stata's documentation on [H2O setup](https://www.stata.com/manuals/h2oh2o.pdf) or the [StataCorp YouTube video on H2O setup](https://www.youtube.com/watch?v=Y1aPrScIdtg).
+6. If both commands run without errors, Java and H2O are configured correctly and you are ready for the machine learning assignments.